KoenHaagsma/KoenHaagsma/README.md

 - 👋 Hi, I’m @KoenHaagsma
 - 👀 I’m interested in Programming, gaming and spending time with friends & family
-- 🌱 I’m currently learning Front-end dev, Back-end dev.
-Design
+- 🌱 I’m currently learning Front-end development as I see this as my passion.
-- 📫 How to reach me: Email me, or find me on LinkedIn
+- 📫 How to reach me: [Email me](), or find me on [LinkedIn]()

 Currently working on my own projects:
 - 🚲 [LaadPaalNL](https://github.com/LaadPaal)